animator/learn-python/README.md

 ## Selection Statements: if .. else

-Selection statements, also known as Decision making statements, control the flow of a program based on the outcome of one or many test expression(s).
+Selection statements, also known as Decision-making statements, control the flow of a program based on the outcome of one or many test expression(s).
 If the condition is satisfied (`True`) then the code block is executed.
 There is also a provision to execute another code block if the condition is not satisfied.

 This process can be demonstrated using the below flowchart:

 ![Selection Flow](images/0803a.png)

-Python supports `if` compound statement which provides this control.
+Python supports the `if` compound statement which provides this control.
 The `if` statement comprises:

 - `if` keyword followed by the test expression, a colon `:` and an indented block of code which gets executed if the condition is satisfied
-- (optional) one or many `elif` clause followed by their test conditions and their corresponding code blocks
+- (optional) one or many `elif` clauses followed by their test conditions and their corresponding code blocks
 - (optional) `else` clause and the corresponding code block which gets executed if none of the above conditions (`if`, `elif`) are satisfied

 An example `if` statement is provided below: